13 Packaging Cost per Order Statistics For eCommerce Stores

 When breaking down fulfillment expenses, packaging represents a significant portion of your operational costs.
 For most eCommerce businesses, packaging materials account for 15-20% of the total fulfillment cost per order.

-Small businesses managing their own shipping typically pay between $0.25 for basic boxes to $0.99 for larger or custom packaging options.
-These fulfillment packaging costs add up quickly, especially for companies shipping high volumes.
+This percentage can vary based on your product type and packaging needs.
+Small businesses managing their own shipping typically pay between USD 0.25 for basic boxes to USD 0.99 for larger or custom packaging options.

 For eCommerce marketers, this represents a significant revenue loss.
 The average cart abandonment rate already sits at 70%, with billions in sales lost annually to abandoned carts.